 Skin works from the inside out

 Your horse’s skin works like a conveyor belt with the deeply located dermis growing new cells from available nutrients in the blood stream.
 As new cells are being made, mature cells are pushed outwards creating the superficial epi-dermis.
 Epidermis is your horse’s first line of defense against foreign organisms and an environment that is drastically different from its own internal atmosphere.
 This epidermis gets nutrients passed on from the underlying vascular dermis via diffusion i.e. nutrients left over once the dermis has had its fill.
 That’s why an abundance of nutrients is necessary to grow a robust coat!
 The outermost epidermal cells fall off through natural abrasion.
 Dry skin means that epidermal layers are malnutritioned and that diffusion didn’t deliver enough nutrients.
 Don’t confuse malnutrition with body weight – a horse can be of the correct weight, or even overweight, but still not getting the right spectrum of nutrients.
 It’s easy to understand why that often happens in winter: there is often a dip in the overall level of nutrients a horse gets, even with good quality forage.
 Like skin, hair follicles (roots) construct hair from the available nutrients in the bloodstream.
 Alongside the follicles are sebaceous glands which secrete sebum – but not all sebum is created equal!
 The quality of hair and skin function depends 100 per cent on how healthy they were during development.
 Our customers notice a significant difference in the quality of their horses’ coats by adding just one sachet of Aloeride a day to their feed.
 Often there’s pride in knowing that external beauty comes from abundant nutrients promoting health, and not from cosmetic grooming lotions or sprays.
-Coat health and natural coat shine: Aloeride aloe vera is the healthy coat horse supplement.
+Coat health and natural coat shine: Aloeride aloe vera is, hands down, the best skin supplement for horses.

 “This is a picture I took a couple of weeks ago for the EquiAmi brochure.
 The picture is of Crysto and is on the AloeRide and considering this is Mid Jan his coat looks like the middle of summer, with shine and condition.
 Even thinks trainer mentioned last week how well he looked with good definition and suppleness in his muscle.”
 Victoria Bax, Eventing, XC Coach and RoR training.